 If you can find premade sausage meat that’s free of additives and has just fresh meat and spices, that’s a good option too.

-Unlike sugary breakfast foods, these egg sausage muffins should spare you the blood sugar roller coaster that often comes with starting the day with a high-sugar breakfast.
+Unlike sugary breakfast foods, these tasty cups should keep you full for several hours.
 And obviously, they are very appropriate for those on a low carb, keto, gluten-free or paleo diet.

 Is this a make-ahead recipe?

 Yes!
-You can absolutely make these egg sausage muffins in advance and briefly reheat them in the microwave, covered, when ready to enjoy.
+You can absolutely make these keto sausage egg muffins in advance and briefly reheat them in the microwave, covered, when ready to enjoy.

 You can keep them in the fridge, in an airtight container, for up to 4 days.
 They are also surprisingly good when eaten cold, straight out of the fridge.